Xlesiai/Wizard-Battles/README.md

 - Poison Cloud: A spell that creates a poisonous cloud that damages enemies over time and reduces their effectiveness.
 - Gravity Well: A spell that creates a gravitational field that push/pulls enemies towards its center, making them easier to hit and control.
 - Tracker: A spell that highlights the enemy through walls for X amount of seconds
+- Noise: A spell that creates a loud noise on point of contact

 ### Buffs/Self
 - Shield: A spell that creates a protective shield around the caster, reducing damage taken and deflecting enemy projectiles.